hindu-comm/mail_stream_indology/2018/06/Der_im_Traum_pferdlo/67__Dominik_Wujastyk.md

 > sentences later in the paragraph...)
 >

-​Yes, @Jonathan, I did indeed think that almost all Kielhorn's parenthetical additions could be removed without much problem.
+Yes, @Jonathan, I did indeed think that almost all Kielhorn's parenthetical additions could be removed without much problem.
 But also, there's just something totally weird about it.
 How would a contemporary reader feel if a German translation of Shakespeare, or an English